Battle of Shanggao: March events

-March 14, 1941, the Japanese 11th army attacked the headquarters of the Chinese 19th army.
+March 14, 1941, the Japanese 11th army attacked the headquarters of the Chinese 19th army group.
 Fierce fighting broke out, and a series of bloody see-saw battles continued as both sides contested the position.
 On March 15, after the base was lost to the Japanese, a Chinese air strike destroyed Japanese food and ammo reserves, demoralizing the Japanese and stalling their attack on the Chinese troops, who used this opportunity to dig new defensive positions.
 The Chinese positions now contained some 100,000 troops, in three main defensive lines of trenches and concrete-supported bunkers.
 Even though the Japanese still clung on to the Chinese headquarters, the Japanese commanders were determined to achieve total victory by destroying or capturing all Chinese units, and to do this, it was necessary to breach the Chinese lines.

 The Japanese attacked the first of the three Chinese defensive lines, but were repeatedly turned back by the dug-in troops and their heavy machine-gun fire.
 The Japanese suffered heavy casualties that day, and the next day they advanced behind a smoke screen.
 The Japanese managed to get to the Chinese lines, and vicious hand-to-hand fighting broke out.
 Both sides suffered heavy losses, but in the end, the Japanese managed to breach the Chinese first line of defense.
 After capturing the first Chinese line of defense, there was a lull in the fighting as both sides tended to their wounded.
 The Japanese called in more reinforcements, while the Chinese rushed in troops from the third line to the second line of trenches to bolster their defense.